-The first time many Americans saw Cemetery Man was via a US videotape and laserdisc transfer released by Fox, a nearly unwatchable mess badly cropped on all sides of the screen and annoyingly fuzzy to boot.
+The first time many Americans saw Cemetery Man was via a U.S. videotape and laserdisc transfer released by Fox, a nearly unwatchable mess badly cropped on all sides of the screen and annoyingly fuzzy to boot.
 The previous Japanese laserdisc was letterboxed more accurately and sported a nice surround track but suffered from pasty, washed out flesh tones.
-Both of these were mildly supplanted by Laser Paradise's "Red Edition," which comes closer to the framing of the European release, and the flesh tones are much richer and more dimensional.
-The audio is about the same, with the music in particular often overpowering the rear and front speakers.
+Both of these were mildly supplanted by Laser Paradise's "Red Edition," which came closer to the framing of the European release, and the flesh tones are much richer and more dimensional.
+The audio was about the same, with the music in particular often overpowering the rear and front speakers.
 The disc also includes an amusing German trailer as well as an assortment of trailers and clips for titles like Stage Fright, Brain Dead, and Army of Darkness.
-The best standard def option by far is the Italian DVD from Medusa, which features dead-on framing, is anamorphic, and sports the best picture quality of the bunch; as an added bonus, it features both the English and Italian audio with optional English subtitles.
-It's a bit of a toss-up between the two versions; Everett's melancholy real voice is definitely a major plus, but the rest of the actors are dubbed which is handled a bit better on the Italian version.
-It's really your call.
-Extras here include a 17-minute making of featurette (in Italian), a Soavi and Gianni Romoli (also Italian only), a trailer, cast and crew bios, and liner notes.
-Much later and less satisfying is the much-delayed and now discontinued American DVD from Anchor Bay, licensed from Fox, which features a vastly inferior anamorphic transfer with a gray, drab veneer and far duller colors, not to mention much more print damage; on the other hand, you do get (apart from the carried-over Italian trailer) a making-of featurette (with Everett, Falchi, Romoli, and FX maestro Sergio Stivaletti), and liner notes by Mike Felsher.
+The best standard def option was the eventual Italian DVD from Medusa, which featured dead-on framing, anamorphic enhancement, and the best picture quality of the bunch; as an added bonus, it features both the English and Italian audio with optional English subtitles.
+Extras here include a 17m45s making-of featurette (in Italian with some really left-field music choices), a Soavi and screenwriter Gianni Romoli commentary (also Italian only), a trailer, cast and crew bios, and liner notes.
+Later and less satisfying is the much-delayed and quickly discontinued American DVD from Anchor Bay, licensed from Fox, which featured a vastly inferior anamorphic transfer with a gray, drab veneer and far duller colors, not to mention much more print damage and iffy PAL conversion; on the other hand, you do get (apart from the carried-over Italian trailer) a 28m17s making-of featurette called "Death Is Beautiful" built around an interview with Soavi, and liner notes by Mike Felsher.

-However, obliterating all of these versions in picture quality alone is the Italian Blu-Ray from Cecchi Gori, which features far more detail and depth than standard def could possibly capture.
-It also blows aware the mediocre American theatrical prints, too, and features the same fantastic color schemes found in the previous Italian DVD release.
-Once again the 1.66:1 framing looks perfect here, and the jump in clarity reveals plenty of nifty details in the production design including some hilariously nationalistic Italian flags stuck here and there.
-It's a marvelous presentation and definitely essential for anyone who can play Region B-encoded titles (so if you don't have a target="new">region-free Blu-Ray player, now might be the time to pony up).
+Significantly better than those options, at least at the time, was the Italian Blu-ray from Cecchi Gori in 2011, which features far more detail and depth.
 The PCM audio is presented in both English and Italian, with optional Italian subtitles which can be switched off when playing the English version.
-(No English subs here, however, so anyone with the Medusa disc may want to hang on to it anyway.)
-The same Italian extras are ported over (featurette, commentary), though once again these are not English friendly; on top of that you also get two newer video interviews with Soavi and Romoli ("Conversando Dellamore" and "Conversando Dellamorte"), "Tiziano Sclavi raccontato da Luca Crovi," a video look at the popularity of Dylan Dog ("Quel fenomeno di Dylan Dog"), a retrospective video montage of a Dylan Dog horror fest and onstage recreation, and a photo gallery, not to mention bonus trailers for Wild Beasts, Satanik, Killing Birds, and the great, underrated Queens of Evil.
-No matter how you see it, though, this is a must for anyone with even a passing interest in the best Italian horror has to offer.
+(No English subs here, however.)
+The same Italian extras are ported over (featurette, commentary), though once again these are not English friendly; on top of that you also get two newer video interviews with Soavi and Romoli ("Conversando Dellamore," 30m24s, and "Conversando Dellamorte," 34m38s), "Tiziano Sclavi raccontato da Luca Crovi" (11m10s), a video look at the popularity of Dylan Dog ("Quel fenomeno di Dylan Dog," 39m6s), a 131m55s and 33m38s retrospective video montage of a Dylan Dog horror fest and onstage recreation (with guests including Wes Craven, Robert Englund, and Richard Stanley), and a photo gallery, not to mention bonus trailers for Wild Beasts, Satanik, Killing Birds, and Queens of Evil.
+Several other Blu-ray and DVD options also popped up in Europe around the same time and for a few years after, all taken from the same master.